Rosemary Richards Award

 Women members should apply by downloading the application and filling out the nomination form on the AEU website.
 Please refer to the selection criteria when you are considering applications.

-An AEU Federal Executive Judging Committee will consider applications at its June meeting and the successful candidate will be informed immediately following that meeting.
+An AEU Federal Executive Judging Committee considers all applications at its June meeting and the successful candidate will be informed immediately following that meeting.

 About Rosemary Richards